fenhl/timespec/README.md

 ## Plugin

-Predicates beginning with one or more ASCII lowercase letters followed by a colon (PCRE: `^[a-z]+:.*$`) are reserved for plugins.
-This implementation includes a plugin which is enabled by default:
+Predicates beginning with one or more ASCII lowercase letters followed by a colon (PCRE: `^[a-z]+:.*$`) are called plugin predicates and are reserved for implementation-defined functionality.

 # Plugins

 In this implementation, each plugin may reserve a prefix (the part of a plugin predicate before the colon), and will then be called when a plugin predicate with that prefix is used.

-The built-in plugin, `r`, is used to define timestamps relative to the start time, such as `r:3d` (a predicate matching only the timestamp exactly three days after the start time).
-It is implemented as a plugin to disambiguate from modulus predicates.
+The built-in plugin, `r`, is used to define timestamps relative to the start time, such as `r:3d` (a predicate matching only the timestamp exactly three days after the start time) or `r:1h43m26` (one hour, 43 minutes, and 26 seconds; the `s` suffix is optional if the predicate ends with a number of seconds).
+It is implemented as a plugin to disambiguate from modulus predicates, and is enabled by default unless the `plugins` keyword argument of `timespec.parse` is given.